BBC Doctor Who - The Stories BBC

 The first trip in the TARDIS for new companion Adam Mitchell played by Bruno Langley.

-The first story, of the new television series, not to have any location filming.
+The first story, of the revived television series, not to have any location filming.

 The first Doctor Who story to be directed by Brian Grant.